Sharp pointwise and uniform estimates for $\bar\partial$: Abstract

 \section{Abstract}

-We use weighted $L^2$-methods initiated by Berndtsson to obtain sharp pointwise estimates for the canonical solution to the equation $\dbar u=f$ on bounded convex homogeneous domains and on smoothly bounded strictly convex domains $\Omega$ in $\mathbb{C}^n$ when $|f|_g$ is bounded in $\Omega$ with the Bergman type metric $g$.
-Additionally, we obtain uniform estimates for the canonical solutions on polydiscs, strictly pseudoconvex domains and Cartan classical domains under stronger conditions than the boundedness of $|f|_g$.
+We use weighted $L^2$-methods to obtain sharp pointwise estimates for the canonical solution to the equation $\bar\partial u=f$ on smoothly bounded strictly convex domains and the Cartan classical domain domains when $f$ is bounded in the Bergman metric $g$.
 We provide examples to show our pointwise estimates are sharp.
-In particular, we show that if $\Omega$ is a Cartan classical domain of rank 2 then the maximum blow up order is greater than that of the unit ball, $-\log \delta_\Omega(z)$, which was obtained by Berndtsson.
-For example, for IV$(n)$ with $n \geq 3$, the maximum blow up order is $\delta(z)^{1 -{n \over 2}}$ because of the contribution from the Bergman kernel.
+In particular, we show that on the Cartan classical domains $\Omega$ of rank $2$ the maximum blow up order is greater than $-\log \delta_\Omega(z)$, which was obtained for the unit ball case by Berndtsson.
+For example, for IV$(n)$ with $n \geq 3$, the maximum blow up order is $\delta(z)^{1 -{n \over 2}}$ because of the contribution of the Bergman kernel.
+Additionally, we obtain uniform estimates for the canonical solutions on the polydiscs, strictly pseudoconvex domains and the Cartan classical domains under stronger conditions on $f$.